arwen7stars/LBAW/README.md

 * fixing css and validation for every page
 * implementing create events
+* taking care of sending invites to other users so that they join groups

 ## Important things to delevop if we have time